santakadev/any-object/README.md

 ## Usage

-Generate a random object:
+### Generate a random object

+You can quickly generate a random object of a given class:

 ```php
 $any = new AnyObject();
 $object = $any->of(Product::class);
 ```

+### Customize properties

-Fix some properties and use a random value for the rest
+Fix certain properties while randomizing the rest:

 ```php
 $any = new AnyObject();